isabella232/sign-integrations.en/help/workday/trial-install.md

 ## Activate your Adobe Sign trial account {#activate-sign-trial-account}

-To request a 30-day trial of Adobe Sign, you need to fill this [registration form](https://land.echosign.com/esign-trial-workday-registration.html).
+To request a 30-day trial of Adobe Sign, you must fill this [registration form](https://land.echosign.com/esign-trial-workday-registration.html).

 **Note**: We strongly recommend that you use a valid functional email address to create the trial and not a temporary email.
-You need to access this email to verify the account, so the address must to be valid.
+You must access this email to verify the account, so the address must to be valid.

 ![The Trial request form](images/trial-land.png)